 Cervical Myomas Treatment

 Small myomas that do not cause symptoms may not need to be treated.
-Your OB-GYN may still want to keep an eye on your condition over time.
+Your Obstetrics and Gynecology doctor may still want to keep an eye on your condition over time.

-Larger myomas that are causing pain, bleeding or urinary problems can be surgically removed via myomectomy.
-Depending on the size and location of your myomas, your doctor may perform one of three procedures.
+Large fibroids/myomas that are causing pain, bleeding or urinary problems can be surgically removed via myomectomy.
+Depending on the size and location of your cervical fibroid/myomas, your doctor may perform one of three procedures.

 A procedure in which the surgeon conducts the operation through one or more tiny incisions near your belly button.
 A thin, flexible, lighted instrument, called a laparoscope, helps your doctor to see the surgical site.